 For you, this might mean exploring strong emotions that are interfering with your relationships and pursuit of your life goals.
 Or you may be experiencing a lack of feeling, or just a generalized low (depression) or uncomfortable high (anxiety) that keeps you from being your self at best - able to create a satisfying and meaningful life.

 Sometimes your body might bear the burden, and unexplainable physical symptoms may show us a way into unresolved inner conflicts, ungrieved losses, or the deep pain of feeling torn between how your life is now and how you want it to be.
 Other times you might just feel lost and empty even though things should be "ok" and you don't know why.

 As a Licensed Professional Counselor and Supervisor, I have been practicing psychotherapy in a variety of public and private settings for 29 years.
-I am long-time married and have a grown daughter and son.
+I am married and have a grown daughter and son.
 Having lived in Austin since 1982, I know the community well.
 If I'm not currently a good fit for you, I'll be happy to help find someone who is.